scottz64/scottz64_test/bddtests_proposed/regression/go/obcsdk/FAB_OBCSDK_README.md

 # obcsdk
-obcsdk: Opensource BlockChain GO software development kit: (OBCSDK) tests, scripts, and supporting framework for testing hyperledger/fabric
+obcsdk: opensource blockchain software development kit: GO code and test framework for testing hyperledger/fabric Blockchain

 ##Obtain the GoSDK and test programs:
 Clone to the src directory where GO is installed (use either $GOROOT/src or $GOPATH/src).